OSharpe001/OSharpe001.github.io/README.md

 Spent a lot of time gathering Pokemon pictures from the web, cleaning the images and making a JavaScript file to represent each picture and associated info.
 Did not utilize this, as yet, since it will take a decent amount of time to refactor but still considering it.

 - ### Having an issue getting the winner anouncements to show, consistently Currently, only the first round's winner announcement appears.
 I've come to realize that calling the fetchPokemon function (used to initialize the face-down cards, on screen) is what stops subseqent round winner announcements and the tournament winner announcement from displaying.
 I don't understand why, though, especially since I've tried placing a reset for these announcements within the fetchPokemon function, as well...

-(SOLVED!)
+-- (SOLVED!)
+I had the hidden winner announcements hard-coded into the html in the game page.
+When the game page resets, I was effectively erasing the hard coded "winner announcements".
+Created another div to wrap the game page and set the announcements as siblings to the game page.

 ### Playing audio files in JavaScript
 [YouTube](https://www.youtube.com/watch?v=p4OHVJxd2FI)